Pial-Khan/Mobile-and-Wireless-Communication-Lab-Project/README.md

 # Mobile-and-Wireless-Communication-Lab-Project

-Requirements:
+Project Description : The project is written on Java programming language.
+For GUI JavaFX has been used.
-Requirements: Java Version -15.0.1
-Java(TM) SE Runtime Environment -15.0.1
+Requirements: Java Version -15.0.1, Java(TM) SE Runtime Environment -15.0.1

+Yours Sincerely,
+Md.
+Rafsunjani Khan
+Reg.
+2016331057